LAURA GROSSETT

 This structure was intended as metaphor for the potential I believe all people contain.
 When necessary, it can fold in on itself and compress into a tight, small cylinder- but the viewer can see only some information when the book is presented this way.
 Tiny cut windows provide a glimpse of what is inside but it isn't until given the space it needs that it can unfurl to reveal a long scroll-type print of growing things.

-Hidden within the plant life of this structure is a quote by Virginia Woolf: You know, women have served for centuries as a looking glass, possessing the magic and delicious power of reflecting the figure of man at twice its natural size.
-I've recently been exploring themes of fertility in my work and so started thinking about the amount of energy plants invest in their efforts to attract pollinators.
-They are drawn to the visual display (petals, color, etc...) but primarily the nectar produced by the female parts of the plant- only to accidentally collect pollen from the smaller male organs.
+I've had this quote by Virginia Woolf bouncing around in my head: You know, women have served for centuries as a looking glass, possessing the magic and delicious power of reflecting the figure of man at twice its natural size.
+As I've recently been exploring themes of fertility, growth, and attraction in my work I have found myself drawn to the honest expression of a person who does not require the approval of others.
+This series of portraits explores the raw beauty of confidence.

 you've fattened yourself for the slaughter